COLUMBUS, Ohio (AP) — A black boy. A white Ohio police officer. A pellet gun that looked like a real weapon. And a deadly shooting.

 “The only thing similar in nature is the age, race and outcome,” police spokesman Sgt.
 Rich Weiner said.
 “The facts are not similar, and that must be reiterated.”

 Dozens of people attended a Thursday evening vigil near the scene of the shooting.
 Some carried signs calling for justice for Tyre.
-Among those participating were several members of Tyre’s middle school football team.
+Among those participating were several members of Tyre’s youth football team.
 Their coach described the first-year player as someone with a “smile that could light up the room.”

 Officers investigating the robbery report east of downtown Columbus spotted three males who matched the description of the suspects, authorities said.
 Two of the males ran away when officers tried to speak with them.